Hourly Financial Advisor: How It Works, What It Costs, and When to Use One

 Specific experience with your question.
 A planner who works mostly with retirees may not be your best pick for an ISO exercise question.
 Ask them what percentage of their clients face the issue you're bringing.

-If you're not sure where to start, the Advice-Only Network filters specifically for fiduciary, fee-only planners who offer hourly engagements, and you can browse advisors by specialty.
+If you are not sure where to start, the Advice-Only Network advisor directory lists fiduciary, advice-only planners, many of whom offer hourly engagements, and you can browse advisors by specialty and fee model to narrow in on someone who fits.

 Questions to Ask Before You Hire